hashicorp/terraform/website/source/docs/providers/aws/r/rds_cluster.html.markdown

 * `username` - The master username for the database
 * `storage_encrypted` - Specifies whether the DB cluster is encrypted
 * `preferred_backup_window` - The daily time range during which the backups happen
+* `replication_source_identifier` - ARN  of the source DB cluster if this DB cluster is created as a Read Replica.

 [1]: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Replication.html